onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

      where:

-     * bins `j = 0,...,J_len-2` represent ranges of stopping times measured in units of Collatz steps, for example logarithmic bins in base 2,
+     * bins `j = 0,...,J_len-2` represent ranges of stopping times measured in units of Collatz steps, for example logarithmic bins in base two;
      * bin `j = J_len-1` is the censored bin that collects starting values in `S_k` whose trajectories did not reach the trivial cycle within `L_max(k)` steps, or exceeded `V_max(k)` before termination.

-     The binning scheme (cut points, number of bins `J_len`) is fixed and does not depend on any observed data.
+     The binning scheme (cut points and the number of bins `J_len`) is fixed by `REF_COLLatz_BINS_v1` and does not depend on any observed data.

 2. `Enc_max_excursion`